4 wrong ways to pay credit card debt

 Paying off one card with money you've taken from another at a cash machine or using a credit card cheque to clear your minimum monthly payment will typically cost you more than what you were paying on the card you paid off.
 That's because interest on these methods starts accruing the day you get the money or use the cheque, rather than at the end of a billing cycle.
 Plus, the fees for using these methods are often high.

 While it's OK to use general savings to pay credit card debt, dipping into pension funds, releasing equity you've built up in your home or borrowing more money against your property can lead to bigger problems down the line.

 "Consolidation by remortgaging or releasing equity has far-reaching effects and if one has little equity in the property, this is almost impossible to do," Clack said.
 "Similarly, using pension drawdowns or savings is only going to set up problems for retirement."

 If you're considering or have resorted to any of the above actions, and you've exhausted more favourable options, such as balance transfers or low-rate consolidation loans, it's time to talk to a debt charity or other debt help service.

 "Advice such as, ‘Pay more to the credit card with the highest rate of interest' isn't much help as people cannot even make the minimum payment," Clack said.
 People who are at that point really should seek professional help.

 Financial education can turn someone who's continually struggling into someone who is financially capable.
-"This does not mean they never get in to debt, but financially capable people are able to respond early and do something about it."See related: Prioritising debt: Which bills are essential?, Negotiating with collections agencies, Are you catching bad money habits from friends?
+"This does not mean they never get in to debt, but financially capable people are able to respond early and do something about it."See related: Prioritising debt: Which bills are essential?, Negotiating with collections agencies, FAQs on FCA proposal for helping consumers with persistent credit card debt

 - How to avoid and stop 'grey charges' – Paying for a service or subscription you no longer need is called a "grey charge".
 Here's how to avoid them ...